 “Joe Deninzon has pioneered a new standard for rock violin, much the same way Ian Anderson did for the flute.”

-“Think a bit of Zappa, the Dixie Dregs or Blues Traveler, with the violin being the focal point.
-Violinist/singer Joe Deninzon’s talents are flat out phenomenal, and the progressive rock tapestry he weaves around himself is carried out to perfection by his amazing band.”
+“(Violinist/singer) Joe’s talents are flat out phenomenal, and the progressive rock tapestry he weaves around himself is carried out to perfection by his amazing band.”

 “ (Joe) Deninzon has been called the Jimi Hendrix of electric violin… his violin swoops, howls, and dive bombs.. while charting an eccentric course that conjoins whiplash funk, spacey electronic, and progressive rock!!”